HodgeFormer: Transformers for Learnable Operators on Triangular Meshes through Data-Driven Hodge Matrices: Introduction

 In recent years, Transformer-based architectures have been at the forefront of breakthroughs in all of the aforementioned fields, due to their scalability in terms of data and hardware, their generality as an architecture, and their versatility in accommodating different data modalities \cite{khan2022transformers}.

-Traditional Transformers-based approaches for 3D data typically follow a graph-based application paradigm.
-Vanilla Transformers are used, usually with node features as input, while structural information is incorporated through positional embeddings, usually via eigen decomposition of a Laplacian-based matrix \cite{vecchio2023met,lin2021mesh,li2022meshformer}.
+Traditional Transformer-based approaches for 3D data typically follow a graph-based application paradigm.
+Vanilla Transformers are used, usually with node features as input, while structural information is incorporated through positional embeddings, usually via eigenvalue decomposition of a Laplacian-based matrix \cite{vecchio2023met,lin2021mesh,li2022meshformer}.

 In this work, we introduce a novel Transformer architecture inspired by the explicit construction of the Laplacian operator in Discrete Exterior Calculus (DEC) adjusted to triangular 3-dimensional meshes.
 This kind of connection is not novel by itself and was the main idea of HodgeNet by \citet{smirnov2021hodgenet}, where input features were used for learning Hodge Star operators as diagonal matrices.
 These matrices were then used for constructing Laplacian operators, which were then applied to input features in a spectral learning kind of approach.
 Specifically, we draw connections between discrete Hodge Star operators and Transformer-style attention mechanisms.
 While most common constructions of discrete Hodge Star operators are limited to diagonal matrices, these represent only some specific Hodge operator realizations.
 In fact, the Galerkin method, widely used in Finite Element Methods (FEM) literature \cite{suli2000hp}, prescribes systematic ways to discretize various differential operators, including the Hodge operator.
 The key idea is to project onto carefully designed basis functions (e.g., piecewise linear or higher order elements) and account for the overlap of these basis functions.
 These overlaps are used to design the mass matrix, which acts as a discrete Hodge operator.
 Unlike the diagonal Hodge operator, which considers only self-contributions, the Galerkin Hodge operator \cite{auchmann2006geometrically,mohamed2016comparison,lim2020hodge} incorporates contributions from neighboring elements, resulting in a sparse, non-diagonal matrix.